-- Now we wish to eliminate aberrations which we can do partially by having a conic surface, so change surface 2 into a conic surface.
+- 1. Now we wish to eliminate aberrations which we can do partially by having a conic surface, so change surface 2 into a conic surface.
 Do this by right-clicking on Surface 2 in the lens data manager->surface properties.
-Make conic constant=-1. - Now we wish to decenter the lens.
+Change Type to Conic.
+Set the conic constant=-1.
+Under materials, set the Refract Mode -> Reflect. - 2.
+Now we wish to decenter the lens.
 Within Surface Properties for surface 2, select Advanced, then Decenters.
-Enter -617.5 for Y-Decenter value.
-Now select Apature, click empty box for Y-semi-aperture, enter 472.8.
-Enter 617.5 for Y-Decenter value. - 3.
+Under Decenter Type -> Basic.
+Enter -617.5 for Y-Decenter value. - 3.
 Sometimes it is necessary to have a user-defined aperture rather than allowing Code V to assign a value, and this happens to be the case for surface 2.
 Within Surface Properties for surface 2, select a clear, circular aperture with the Y Semi Aperture equal to 472.8.
 Enter 617.8 for the Y Decenter value.
 Note that we do not enter -617.5 due to the way the coordinate system operates in Code V. Print a picture similar to Figure 2.
 Turn this in.